caviola/apple-animations/README.md

 ## Implemented features

 - Registration form with with basic required-field validation.
 After clicking *Register* it will simply redirect to login page.
 - Login form with simulated *invalid credentials* message.
-To be able to 'login' use the following hard-coded credentials:
+To make login fail, use the following hard-coded credentials:

-    email: example@example.com
+    email: invalid@example.com
     pwd: 123456

 - Product pages (iPhone, MacBook Pro and Watch) showcasing transitions between pages and page-specific animations.
 All animations are implemented with CSS3.